faebser/azure-ai-code/Setup_Installation.md

 ``python -m sounddevices``

-??try one by one in conda
+??try to install as much as possible in conda
 ??conda install juptyer, usw..